Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 Howard Alan Rubel - Jefferies LLC

 Thank you very much.
-First, could you address, Bill, a little bit this ADS-B headwind, I mean, it's a substantial number and what does sustainment mean versus just build out of the network?
+First, could you address, Bill, a little bit this ADS-B headwind.
+I mean, it's a substantial number, and what does sustainment mean versus just build out of the network?

 William M. Brown - Harris Corp.